isabella232/document-services.en/help/usecases/signapi.md

 ## Next steps

 The Sign API enables you to manage documents, Web Forms, and agreements.
-The simplified yet complete workflows created using Web Forms and agreements, are donw in a generic way that enable developers to implement them using any language.
+The simplified yet complete workflows created using Web Forms and agreements, are done in a generic way that enables developers to implement them using any language.

 For an overview of how Sign API works, you can find examples in the [API Usage Developer Guide](https://www.adobe.io/apis/documentcloud/sign/docs.html#!adobedocs/adobe-sign/master/api_usage.md).
 This documentation contains short articles on many of the steps followed throughout the article, and other related topics.

 Adobe Sign API is available through several tiers of [single and multi user e-signature plans](https://acrobat.adobe.com/us/en/sign/pricing/plans.html), so you can choose a pricing model that best suits your needs.
-Now that you know how easy it is to incorporate Sign API into your apps, you may be interested in other features like [Adobe Sign
-Webhooks](https://www.adobe.io/apis/documentcloud/sign/docs.html#!adobedocs/adobe-sign/master/webhooks.md), a push-based programming model.
+Now that you know how easy it is to incorporate Sign API into your apps, you may be interested in other features like [Adobe Sign Webhooks](https://www.adobe.io/apis/documentcloud/sign/docs.html#!adobedocs/adobe-sign/master/webhooks.md), a push-based programming model.
 Instead of requiring your app to perform frequent checks in Adobe Sign events, Webhooks enable you to register an HTTP URL for which Sign API executes a POST callback request whenever an event occurs.
 Webhooks enable robust programming by powering your application with real-time and instant updates.

 Check out the [pay-as-you-go pricing](https://www.adobe.io/apis/documentcloud/dcsdk/pdf-pricing.html), for when your six-month free Adobe PDF Services API trial ends, and the free Adobe PDF Embed API.